BridgesLabCMU/Brightfield-biofilm-assay/README.md

 # Using the web app
 ## First time:
-Install Julia from the following link: https://julialang.org/downloads/
+Install Julia from the following link: https://julialang.org/downloads/ and download this respository.

 ## General Usage